Shohei Ohtani, Angels agree on $8.5 million, 2-year contract

-ANAHEIM, Calif.
-(AP) The Los Angeles Angels are far from finished with their effort to unlock Shohei Ohtani‘s enormous two-way potential.
+ANAHEIM, Calif. — The Los Angeles Angels are far from finished with their effort to unlock Shohei Ohtani‘s enormous two-way potential.

 Ohtani agreed to an $8.5 million, two-year contract with the Angels on Monday, avoiding arbitration.
 He will make $3 million in 2021 and $5.5 million in 2022, and both years are guaranteed.